ed50245/crate/docs/interfaces/postgres.rst

 - Transaction limitations as described above.

-- Having ``escape processing`` enabled could prevent the usage of :ref:`Object Literals <data-type-object-literals>` in case an object key's starting character clashes with a JDBC escape keyword (see also `JDBC escape syntax
+- Having ``escape processing`` enabled could prevent the usage of :ref:`Object Literals <data-types-object-literals>` in case an object key's starting character clashes with a JDBC escape keyword (see also `JDBC escape syntax
   <https://docs.oracle.com/javadb/10.10.1.2/ref/rrefjdbc1020262.html>`_).
   Currently, disabling ``escape processing`` will remedy this, but prevent the